Get a Cash Offer to Junk Your Car Now

 There is a fascinating subculture made up of individuals who use junk car parts to create a wide array of objects.
 Some of these people create works of art, some repurpose the parts for practical but non-automotive uses, and some even use the car parts to create sculptures of cars in actual size!

-Here are some examples of what people across the country and the world have done with junk cars and car parts:
+Here are some interesting examples of what happens to junk cars and what people across the country and the world have done with them and their car parts: